learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

-# Ruby Objects: The "Has Many" Relationship
+# Ruby Objects: The "Has-Many" Relationship

 ## Objectives

 - Describe the "has many" relationship between Ruby objects.
-- Build classes that produce objects with a `belongs_to` and `has_many` relationship.
+- Build classes that produce objects with a "belongs-to" and "has-many" relationship.
 - Explain why we need to associate objects in this way.

 ## Introduction